-Since its inception, KPMG's Family for Literacy has distributed more than 1.6 million new books to low-income children in nearly 90 communities across the United States.
+Since its inception, KPMG's Family for Literacy has distributed more than 2 million new books to low-income children in more than 90 communities across the United States.
 What distinguishes it from most other corporate philanthropic efforts is that it was developed not only for our partners and employees, but also for their spouses, significant others, children, and other relatives, as well as KPMG interns, alumni, and retirees across the country.

-The result?
-An extended family of volunteers working together to impact children's education from the very start, laying the foundation for their future success, while helping eradicate illiteracy in the United States.
+The result is an extended family of volunteers working together to impact children's education from the very start, laying the foundation for their future success, while helping eradicate illiteracy in the United States.